 The concrete design of the programme depends on results from the national readiness implementation.
 At the same time, work on the ground is being advanced in the interest of communities that can't be on hold for long.
 The timetable below shows the necessary steps on national and local levels that have to be combined for the ERP implementation design.
-The letter "N" marks a national activity, "L" marks a local activity on project level.
 The table is related to the timetable in section 4.2 of this document.

-2015 2016 5 201 .7 201 .8 IV T Ш Ш IV ı Ш Ш IV 1 Ш Ш 1 National information campaign launched N 2 National forest emission driver maps finalized N 3 Project communities identified L 4 Consultation with the selected communities following FPIC (including governance setup and safeguards) L L L L L L L L L 5 Valuation / marketing strategy for non-carbon benefits N 6 National Forest Monitoring System established N 7 Data repository for ERP activities established N 8 Resource inventory and land use planning in selected communities concluded L 9 REDD+ lease agreements signed L 10 Reporting and verification of carbon emissions N
+2015 2016 5 201 .7 2017 2018 IV 1 Ш Ш IV I Ш Ш IV 1 Ш Ш 1 National information campaign launched N 2 National forest emission driver maps finalized N 3 Project communities identified L 4 Consultation with the selected communities following FPIC (including governance setup and safeguards) L L L L L L L L L 5 Valuation / marketing strategy for non-carbon benefits N 6 National Forest Monitoring System established N 7 Data repository for ERP activities established N 8 Resource inventory and land use planning in selected communities concluded L 9 REDD+ lease agreements signed L 10 Reporting and verification of carbon emissions Ν

-Table 8: Steps in finalizing the proposed ER program implementation design.
+Table 9: Steps in finalizing the proposed ER program implementation design.

 "N" = national activity; "L" = local activity (project level).